When is a corner shop not a corner shop? When it’s an award-winning pillar of the community.

 He modestly shrugged and said he’s just “giving back” to the community that helped him.

-Neighbours are quick to talk about the numerous things Mo and Roxy do to help them, from setting up a football team to fundraising and teaching people to cook.
+Neighbors are quick to talk about the numerous things Mo and Roxy do to help them, from setting up a football team to fundraising and teaching people to cook.
+Want to experience the simplicity of raising money for a cause?
+Look at these high school fundraising products to learn more great fundraising options!

 But it wasn’t always like this.
 When the couple took over the shop it was heavily fortified, and the area was marred by violence.